 Why should you use a private search engine?

-Can you really trust private search engines?
+Can you trust private search engines?

 -